maximilionus/android-qemu-launcher/docs/bliss-os-manual.md

 # About
-One of the most stable and feature-rich ROMs on modern Android.
+One of the most stable and feature-rich ROMs on the modern Android versions.
 Comes with everything out of the box, even the ARM support.
+Amazing stability and graphics performance.

 # Download